 In another in our Coaching Diaries series, UEFA Pro licensed coach Anthony Hudson looks at how various teams play out from defence.
-The current coach of Bahrain’s Olympic and Under-23 teams, Anthony worked under Harry Redknapp at Tottenham Hotspur and recently led Bahrain to their highest ever finish in the Gulf Cup.
+The current coach of Bahrain, Anthony worked under Harry Redknapp at Tottenham Hotspur and recently led Bahrain Under-23s to their highest ever finish in the Gulf Cup.
 Here he looks at the following key points affecting moving the ball out from the back.

 • Playing out using different systems